How Infrared Cameras Can Help Prevent the Spread of COVID-19

 Infrared Cameras Inc’s Medical Thermal Imaging Cameras

 Infrared Cameras Inc manufactures several thermal infrared devices that can help prevent the spread of the Coronavirus.
-With USA’s FDA 510(k) Clearance and compliance testing, these IR cameras are proven to detect elevated skin temperatures brought on by various external causes like the coronavirus.
+These IR cameras are proven to detect elevated skin temperatures brought on by various external causes like the coronavirus.
 This makes them a non-invasive first step for febrile detection.
 Perfect for adjunct use in hospitals, sub-acute health settings, public areas, such as airports and cruise ships, and more.

 ICI and FLIR Infrared Cameras

-In 2007, Infrared Cameras Inc and FLIR were chosen by the FDA for testing of a febrile screening system.
+In 2007, Infrared Cameras Inc and FLIR were selected for testing of a febrile screening system.
 ICI’s thermal device’s sensitivity was less than 0.2°C with a pixel resolution of 640 x 480 USB device versus FLIR’s 0.5°C with a pixel resolution of 320 x 240 Ethernet device.
 The technology was extremely similar with ICI and FLIR playing tug-of-war and alternatingly outperforming the other ever so slightly in various critical categories.

 Both Infrared Cameras Inc and FLIR’s infrared device, when used in the correct environment, exceeded the ISO 13154 Standard for Human Febrile Temperature Screening.
 This standard was originally published in 2008 and updated in 2017.